org-formation/org-formation-reference/README.md

 3. Using your IDP (either AWS SSO itself or an external IDP), log into the OrgBuild account, navigate to AWS CodeCommit, find the repository URL and clone

 It looks something like this
 ```
 git clone codecommit::eu-central-1://<AWS_CLI_PROFILE_NAME>@organization-formation
 ```
 4. You can now make changes, commit and push and that will be effectuated by the build pipeline in the OrgBuild Account

-## 7. Lock down the root user

-For all accounts in your organization do the following:
-1. Delete all [access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html#id_root-user_manage_delete-key) (should only exist for the Management Root User)
-1. Set the [password](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_passwords_change-root.html) to something that you won't store
-2. Enable [MFA](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html#id_root-user_manage_mfa) and store the seed or hard token offline in a secure location